stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 ### More on Ruby classes

+Classes are a central concept in Ruby allowing you to create *classes* of objects.
+But a huge part in understanding Ruby's object model is to embrace the idea that clasess are also objects.
+This way of thinking may not come naturally if you're from a Java or C++ background.

-As we just saw, classes provide the mechanism to create objects.
-Since classes in ruby are also objects, it's no wonder that you can also create classes like this:
+Classes are objects and Ruby has special syntax for creating new class objects.
+But it's no wonder that you can also do this:

 ``` ruby
 Simple = Class.new do